HOME • SEARCH • EMAIL • ABOUT

 Scientific names Common names

-Dipterocarpus jourdainii Pierre ex Laness.
-Mayapis (Tag.)
+Dipterocarpus jourdainii Pierre Mayapis (Tag.)

 Dipterocarpus laevis Buch.-Ham.
-Gurjun oil tree (Engl.)
+Garjan oil tree (Engl.)

-Dipterocarpus mayapis Blanco
+Dipterocarpus mayapis (Blanco) Blanco Gurjun oil tree (Engl.)

-Dipterocarpus turbinatus C.F.Gaertn
+Dipterocarpus turbinatus C.F.Gaertn.

 Other vernacular names